Nullawarra Station Native Forest Protection Project

 Project Information:

-The Nullawarra Station Native Forest Protection Project is an Avoided Deforestation project located approximately 35km south-southwest of Cobar in the Orana region of New South Wales.
-Registered in February 2014, the project covers a substantial area of 9,423 hectares.
-The property sits within the Cobar Peneplain bioregion, an area traditionally characterized by rangeland grazing for sheep, goats, and cattle, as well as copper mining operations in the broader district.
+Nullawarra Station Native Forest Protection Project is an Avoided Deforestation project located at Nullawarra Station, approximately 35km southwest of Cobar in the Orana region of New South Wales.
+The project was registered on February 18, 2014, and covers a substantial area of 9,423 hectares.